Behaviour-Focused OT Intervention

 About the Presenter

-Nadine Holgate is the Director of Neurolinks, an Occupational Therapy practice in regional Victoria specialising in community ABI rehabilitation.
-She is passionate about building capacity for occupational therapists in both metro and rural locations to confidently work with people with brain injury in a collaborative, individualised way to achieve meaningful outcomes.
-Nadine has a keen interest in supporting families impacted by brain injury and completed her Masters of Clinical Family Therapy in 2009
+Nadine Holgate is the Director of Neurolinks, an Occupational Therapy practice in region Victoria specialising in community ABI rehabilitation.
+She has over 20 years experience in working with people with brain injury.
+She is passionate about building capacity for occupational therapist in both metro and rural locations to confidently work with people with brain injury in a collaborative and individualised way.

-What Are Others Saying?
+Sign up todayWhat Are Others Saying?

 "Very useful and good to help understand and unpack our role a OT’s when we work with participants with behaviours of concern"